 If you are visiting the customer's premises, arrive in plenty of time

 - Confirm your technical requirements beforehand.
-For example, are there enough power sockets in the room for your laptop and overhead projector?
+For example, are there enough power sockets in the room for your equipment?

 5. Delivering the presentation

 Your immediate aim at the start of the presentation is to involve the audience

 - Talk to the customer before the presentation.
 Find common ground and mention details that show you understand his or her business.